Learning How to Write a Lab Report

 This is one of the most important sections of the whole lab report.
 But it is the shortest one as well.
 It creates the backbone of the whole lab report.
 In this section, the writer discusses whether the hypothesis was supported or not.

-When working on this section, you need to go over the data one more time.
+When working on this section, you need to review the data again.
 Avoid making any conclusions in this section.
 This section is meant for reporting facts only.
 Any disputable information should appear in the discussion section.

 Discussion section

-This section is typical for any type of experiment.
-If you have done well with the Results section, most of the readers will have an idea of whether you managed to support the hypothesis.
-Lots of students have trouble with the discussion section as they find the Results one way too self-explanatory.
-Thus, they think there is nothing left to add to the Discussion section.
+This section is typical for any experiment.
+Most readers will know whether you supported the hypothesis if you have done well with the Results section.
+Many students have trouble with the discussion section as they find the Results too self-explanatory.
+Thus, they think nothing is left to add to the Discussion section.

-This section comprises a couple of parts with no particular order.
+This section comprises a couple of parts in no particular order.
 It should move from specific points to general ones.
 Do not forget to make clear if the data supports the hypothesis, mention any deviations from the expected result, derive conclusions and show relations to previous works in the area if any are known.
-You should also explore the significance of the findings.
+It would be best if you also explored the significance of the findings.

 Keep It in Your Mind

 There are two types of editing you should apply.
 At first, you need to edit the content of the report.
-The next time goes over its format.
+The next time, go over its format.

-Do not plagiarize your paper whether it is a lab report or a mere essay.
-In this case, you may lose credits or even worse, get an expulsion.
+Do not plagiarize your paper, whether a lab report or an essay.
+In this case, you may lose credits or, even worse, get an expulsion.
 Proper citation of any external data will help you avoid this problem.

-It is fine to use present tense when writing a lab report.
-But remember, that if you describe any specific observations you will be required to use past tense.
+It is fine to use the present tense when writing a lab report.
+But remember that if you describe any specific observations, you will be required to use past tense.

 Graphs and Figures